sordina/HaskellEvolutionProfile/README.md

 ## Omissions

-I had issues compiling the examples for

-* Static

-... so these have been excluded for the present.
-Please don't hesitate to send a pull-request that modifies these solutions to work :-)
+The static solution won't have a run-time component worth profiling ;-)

 ## Running

+The runtimes are calculated for an average of 100 evaluations of `fac 8`.

 Generate a profiling report by running `make`.
 The report should be generated at "images/report1.html".

-I reran the report twice with the worst offenders removed to show the variance between good solutions.
-These results can be found at "images/report2.html" and "images/report3.html" respectively.
+I reran the report three-times with the worst offenders removed to show the variance between good solutions.
+These results can be found at "images/report2.html", "images/report3.html" and "images/report4.html" respectively.

 ## Results

-The memoizing solution seems to be the clear winner at this point, with the list-encoding, followed by the interpretive solutions being the clear losers:
+The memoizing solution seems to be the clear winner at this point, with PHD solution being the clear loser:

 X-Axis in milliseconds: